How can I help?

 Counter fraud and anti-bribery

-The University has a number of regulations and procedures in place to make sure that the way in which we work on a day-to-day basis is properly controlled and to reduce the likelihood of fraud, irregularity, bribery or corruption occurring.
+The University has a number of policies and procedures in place to make sure that the way in which we work on a day-to-day basis is properly controlled to reduce the likelihood of fraud, irregularity, bribery or corruption occurring.

 Fraud and bribery are criminal offences in UK law and undermine the open, ethical and transparent way that the University is committed to operating.
 Any losses to the University through fraud, irregularities, bribery and corruption have wide-ranging implications including financial and reputational damage as well as diverting resources away from the University’s core operations and achievement of its strategic objectives.